tunequest

 tunequest Reply:

 Hi Joe.
-Thank you for your input.
+Thanks for your input.
 I really appreciate hearing how others do things and I think it’s a testament to iTunes’ versatility that some many different schemes have been concocted.

-And I see where your coming from with regards to putting the conductor in the Artist field.
-But doesn’t that create a similar problem with regards to multiple listings?
+And I see where you’re coming from by putting the conductor in the Artist field.
+But doesn’t that create a similar problem with multiple listings?

 Take Karajan for example.
 He has recordings with more than 40 ensembles.
 If you were scroll through your iPod, the Artist listing would look like this: